Fast, High-Accuracy Results from SENO Biotech Lab

-“Accurate Bird Sexing Starts with DNA – Trust SENO Lab for Science-Backed Results and Professional Support”
+“Accurate Bird Gender Identification Starts with Science – Trust SENO Lab for Certified Results and Expert Genetics Support.”

 About SENO Biotech Lab

-Our core service—racing pigeon sexing—extends beyond local and regional breeders to serve bird owners and enthusiasts from Europe, North America, Africa, and across Asia.
-Using state-of-the-art equipment, we deliver fast, accurate, and affordable bird sexing results, offering some of the most competitive testing rates in the world.
+Our core service—racing pigeon gender test—extends beyond local and regional breeders to serve bird owners and enthusiasts from Europe, North America, Africa, and across Asia.
+Using state-of-the-art equipment, we deliver fast, accurate, and affordable bird gender results, offering some of the most competitive testing rates in the world.

 Simple Process